tamarott/SinGAN/README.md

 ### Single Image Fréchet Inception Distance (SIFID score)
 To calculate the SIFID between real images and their corresponding fake samples, please run:
 ```
-python SIFID/sifid_score.py --path2real <real images path> --path2fake <fake images path> --images_suffix <e.g. jpg, png>
+python SIFID/sifid_score.py --path2real <real images path> --path2fake <fake images path>
 ```
 Make sure that each of the fake images file name is identical to its cooresponding real image file name.
+Images should be save in `.jpg` format
 ### Super Resolution Results
 SinGAN's SR results on BSD100 dataset can be download from the 'Downloads' folder.

 ### User Study
-The data used for the user study can be found in the 'Downloads' folder.
+The data used for the user study can be found in the Downloads folder.

-'real' folder: 50 real images, randomly picked from the [places databas](http://places.csail.mit.edu/)
+real folder: 50 real images, randomly picked from the [places databas](http://places.csail.mit.edu/)

-'fake_high_variance' folder: random samples starting from n=N for each of the real images
+fake_high_variance folder: random samples starting from n=N for each of the real images

-'fake_mid_variance' folder: random samples starting from n=N-1 for each of the real images
+fake_mid_variance folder: random samples starting from n=N-1 for each of the real images

 For additional details please see section 3.1 in our [paper](https://arxiv.org/pdf/1905.01164.pdf)